janeriongcol/CS145MP2NalanganOngcol/README.md

 CS145MP2NalanganOngcol
 ======================

-"BTW WHAT'S A GOOD GAME FOR OUR PROJ?"
+BTW WHAT'S A GOOD NAME FOR OUR GAME?
-A CS 145 Networking Game